Ready to shape the future of graduate careers?

 What’s your greatest strength?

-Other ways this question might be phrased
+Other ways interviewers phrase this question

 • “If I asked your project supervisor, what would they say is your greatest strength?”